tao-hunter/ridges_local/README.md

   - `pm2` (`npm install pm2@latest -g`)
   - `docker`
 2. Fill out `validator/.env` using the template found in `validator/.env.example`
-3. Run `./validator_auto_update.sh` to start your validator and keep it up-to-date
+3. Run `pm2 start ./validator_auto_update.sh --name ridges-auto-update-validator` to start your validator and keep it up-to-date
+4. You can verify it's running with `pm2 logs ridges-auto-update-validator`

 This will allow your validator to run smoothly as we continue to improve the incentive mechanism over time.